posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 - `createNavigationResult()`: too verbose
 - `NavigationResult()` (no `new`): `NavigationResult` is not a primitive so it should use `new`
-- Accept a second argument for extra custom context
+- Accept a second argument for extra custom context that can be retrieved in `selectNavigationResult()`

-The only difference between throwing an error and returning a `NavigationResult` of an error is that the latter will still trigger the [`selectNavigationResult()` mentioned right below](#handling-multiple-navigation-results) while a thrown error will always take the priority.
+The only difference between throwing an error and returning a `NavigationResult` of an error is that the latter still triggers the [`selectNavigationResult()` mentioned right below](#handling-multiple-navigation-results) while a thrown error always takes the priority.

 #### Handling multiple navigation results